 Not a whole lot to tell besides mixing and matching some Galaxy-class hull parts with a new AWACS style sensor wing up on top.

 I don’t recall the original VFX or script requirements for that ship, but I seem to remember we wanted to say that the saucer was smaller than the 1701-D’s saucer, so we called for a larger-scale bridge module and larger windows.
 Model makers like Greg Jein were always under the gun because of the TV schedule, so anything involving “found” parts was always a help.

 On the Voyager model, we can see two types of windows: the standard small viewports and several larger windows.
 On the Enterprise-D, there is a similar arrangement, in line with Andrew Probert’s idea that the larger windows would accommodate public spaces like restaurants, bars, lounges, etc. We know the large windows directly underneath the bridge service Voyager’s mess hall.
 Underneath those, a row of five windows appears.
 Did you assign these to a specific area?

 The row of five is Janeway’s quarters.
 You see four of the five from inside the set; presumabaly #5 is the bathroom.

-Other large windows appear on several locations on the saucer section, both on top and on the underside, including a row of windows directly in of where the Aeroshuttle is supposed to be located.
+Other large windows appear on several locations on the saucer section, both on top and on the underside, including a row of windows directly in front of where the Aeroshuttle is supposed to be located.
 What areas did you assign to these windows?

 The similarly-sized windows on the other decks are other officers’ quarters.
 We used the same interior set (Janeway’s) with different numbers of windows.
 We used removable wall segments to make a three-window quarters, two-window, etc. We did similar things on The Next Generation in exactly the same basic area on Stage 8.